golangci/golangci-lint/README.md

 2. go1.9 is officially supported by golangci-lint <= v1.10.2
 3. go1.10 is officially supported by golangci-lint <= 1.15.0.
 4. go1.11 is officially supported by golangci-lint <= 1.17.1.
-5. go1.12 and go1.13 are officially supported by the latest version of golangci-lint (>= 1.18.0).
+5. go1.12+ are officially supported by the latest version of golangci-lint (>= 1.18.0).

 **`golangci-lint` doesn't work**